helpfulengineering/tool-slack-automation/onepassword-provisioning/README.md

 4. The application will automatically provision an account with the display name of the requestor and the provided address.

-5. If the process, the application will send a warning to the same channel with a unique identifier that allows to lookup the request with CloudWatch.
+5. If the process fails, the application will send a warning to the same channel with a unique identifier that allows to lookup the request in CloudWatch.

 6. A member of the 1Password **Provision Managers** group will review the request from the web interface.